gargvishesh/druid/docs/multi-stage-query/msq-tutorial-convert-ingest-spec.md

    </details>

-4. Review the generated SQL to make sure it matches your requirements and does what you expect.
+4. Review the generated SQL query to make sure it matches your requirements and does what you expect.
 5. Click **Run** to start the ingestion.